maverickactuary/quickstart/_posts/example/circles/2021-03-01-circle-theorems-intro.md

 ### Background

 The circle theorems are usually encountered in the UK's GCSE maths exams.
 They are perhaps a rare example where students at that level encounter mathematical proofs, although it would be surprising if any but the easiest of these proofs were required in an exam.

-### Thales of the unexpected

-Another surprise is that several of the proofs presented to students are incomplete or misleading.
-You can read more about this in the [inscribed angle]({% post_url /lablog/circles/2021-03-03-circle-theorems-inscribed-angle %}) and [cyclic quadrilateral]({% post_url /lablog/circles/2021-03-04-circle-theorems-cyclic-quadrilateral %}) posts.

 ### Walking through the theorems